microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

 Read the record that triggers the Robot using lib.read to get the data and metadata:

 {% highlight js %}
-  // Include the helper objects which allows you to read and write to microshare datalake var lib = require('./libs/helpers');
+  var lib = require('./libs/helpers');

-  // Always need a main function, but can have other functions to keep your code modular. function main(text, auth) {
+  function main(text, auth) {
     print('################################# RECORD READ START ###########################');